 Sacramento, dubbed the “River City" and the “City of Trees," is located 90 miles northeast of San Francisco in Northern California.
 It's one of the most family-friendly cities in the state.
 Whether you are a tourist or a local, you'll find plenty to do in this capital city full of modern culture.
 From one of the best zoos in the nation to a children's museum with great weekly programming to a wildlife refuge full of birds to view, there are many ways for the family to spend some time together.
 You can also check out historic forts and adrenaline-inducing amusement parks and water parks while with your kids in Sacramento.

-Fairytale Town is a children’s dream come true.
-They can actually live out their favorite bedtime stories and nursery rhymes with life-sized, but kid-friendly areas.
-This is a great place for toddlers and preschoolers to come and explore the pint-sized play areas, like the Jack and Jill Hill or the block of swiss cheese.
-Older kids can enjoy The Children’s Theater and The Mother Goose Stage.
+Fairytale Town, open since 1959 in William Land Regional Park, is a child’s dream come true: They can actually live out their favorite bedtime stories and nursery rhymes in kid-friendly areas.
+This is a great place for toddlers and preschoolers to come and explore the pint-sized play areas, like the Jack and Jill Hill or the Toadstools.
+The attraction has more than 25 playsets, an animal farm, two performing arts stages which older kids can enjoy, and a few gardens.

 Fairytale Town’s schedule changes by season and the site is closed if it rains, so confirm the hours before you go.